acar12/beach-game/README.md

 # beach-game
-Clone of powder game, I used to play this as a kid.
+Clone of powder game, I used to play the game as a kid.